backtick-se/cowait-notebook-eval/README.md

    print(volume)
    ```

-1. Parameterize the notebook by changing the date variable to an input parameter.
+1. Parameterize the notebook by changing the date variable to an input parameter:

+   ```python
+   date = cowait.input('date', '20210101')
+   ```

    In Cowait, *inputs* allow us to send arguments to tasks.
 Later, we can substitute the input value to execute the notebook code for any date we like.
 If no input is set, the default value `20210101` will be used.

+1. Return the total volume from the notebook using `cowait.exit()`:

    ```python
-   date = cowait.input('date', '20210101')
+   cowait.exit(volume)
    ```

-1. Return the total volume from the notebook using `cowait.exit()`.
    Similarly to *inputs*, tasks can also return *outputs*.
 Returning an output allows us to invoke the notebook and use the computed value elsewhere.

-   ```python
-   cowait.exit(volume)
-   ```

 1. Write a simple sanity test for the notebook that verifies the computation for a date with a known volume.
-Create a file called `test_compute_volume.py`, either with Jupyter or your favorite editor.
+Create a file called `test_compute_volume.py`, either with Jupyter or your favorite text editor:

-   `NotebookRunner` executes a notebook file and returns any value provided to `cowait.exit()`.

    ```python
    # test_compute_volume.py
    from cowait.tasks.notebook import NotebookRunner